Siphon880gh/devbrain/Enterprise - Business Analytics (BA) and Business Intelligence (BI)/Metabase BI - Use Case - Share joined tables.md

 ![](https://i.imgur.com/Nm9bhtB.png)

+Click Play icon on the right to see the resultant inner join.

-Then click the “>_” at the top right
+If satisfied, then click the “>_” at the top right
 ![](https://i.imgur.com/JVoN6B2.png)

-It can give you the native query that's read only because this is generated from the config ui.
-Go ahead and convert it into all native query only:
+If result table is empty and you KNOW that the inner join is correct, you may have an older metabase problem.
+Refer to next section

+---

+## Older Metabase?

+If you had to use the Metabase AMD64 Image that containerized for Apple M1/M2 etc from https://github.com/StephaneTurquay/metabase-arm64-docker last changed on Jan 27, that version of Metabase does not automatically convert BJSON Object ID from `users._id` to match the string at `content.userID`.

+However on Metabase newer versions (Like the image `metabase/metabase:latest` as far as I know in Oct 2024), it does automatically cast Object ID to string so inner join can work in many practical examples.

+In the case you need to cast BJSON Object ID manually:

+Convert the question into a native query by clicking this button (Otherwise the query is read-only so that the Config UI does not conflict):
 ![](https://i.imgur.com/rRSGtCq.png)

-Reason why is because the Metabase UI doesn't provide an easy way to  convert `_id` from a BSON Object ID into string to check equality with foreign key.
 By converting it into a native query (aggregate leverage), we can also leverage AI like ChatGPT:
 ```
 \<
 Im using metabase https://www.metabase.com/.
 Generating a report, the join is not working.
 I suspect when I join content.userId (foreign key) on users._id, it's because userId is a string whereas _id is ObjectID.
 Whats the native aggregate query?